hydrosoc/rhydro_EGU19/README.md

 - <a href="https://ropensci.github.io/hddtools/" rel="nofollow">hddtools</a> - an R package to facilitate access to a variety of online open data sources for hydrologists

 ## R at EGU2019

+We recommend the PICO presentation [Using R in Hydrology: recent developments and future directions](https://meetingorganizer.copernicus.org/EGU2019/EGU2019-2823-2.pdf) delivered by Louise Slater in the session [Innovative methods to facilitate open science and data analysis in hydrology - from data collection in challenging environments to data sharing, visualization and modelling](https://meetingorganizer.copernicus.org/EGU2019/picos/31717).
+This presentation is based on our [discussion paper in HESS](https://www.hydrol-earth-syst-sci-discuss.net/hess-2019-50/) with the same title.

 There are a number of other short courses using R that may be of interest to you: